nand-gate-msn/stick-shift-simulator/README.md

 # Stick Shift Simulator

 Welcome to the Stick Shift Simulator!
-My Computer Science IA product simulates the behavior of a manual transmission vehicle.

 ## Table of Contents
  [Introduction](#introduction)